8 Countries Near Turkey and the reasons you must visit

 Marmara Region

-This region is located in northwestern Turkey and contains the famous city of Istanbul.
+This region is located in northwestern Turkey and contains the biggest city in Turkey.

 It is home to a myriad of cultural attractions, from world-class museums and monuments to bustling bazaars and vibrant nightlife scenes.